-Idle topaz sessions should not be left logged into active multi-user systems.
-Even if the session is not in transaction and does not cause serious problems, your stale commit record requires extra work for the stone, and session may be terminated.
+Idle topaz sessions should not be left in transaction in active multi-user systems.
+Even if the session is not in transaction and does not cause serious problems, your stale commit record requires extra work for the stone, and sessions may be terminated.